8BitJustin/R-R-Pizza-Website/README.md

 Increased topping and flavor text size, added 'Flavors' to sauce flavors Reduced width of sizes shown for pizzas to be same as parent Added disclaimer to form

+1/8/2018
+Added 'About Us' text to page
+Increased font size of 'About Us' text